marwinmarte/100daysofcode/1stRound.md

 **Today's Progress**: I worked on the 'calculadora de propinas'.

 **Thoughts:** I felt very well today and I was talking with jhostter about the schedule that we are gonna use for this challenge.
+### Day 11: February 14.
+Monday

+**Today's Progress**: I worked on the 'calculadora de propinas'.

+**Thoughts:** I felt very well today and I was talking with jhostter about the schedule that we are gonna use for this challenge.